azaleacolburn/azaleacolburn.github.io/content/_index.md

 ## Blog

-I'm planng to write a blog, some some topics on my mind:
+I'm planning to write a blog, some some topics on my mind:

 - cafes and biking trails around Portland
 - interesting programming things